lhaynes92/KDSCodeathonKivyStarter/README.md

 #### Installing requirements **for Windows**

 You now need to install the requirements for this project.
 It is simple now that you have `pip`.
-In terminal (or command prompt) run the following commands (you can copy paste).
+0. command prompt) run the following commands (you can copy paste).

 1. Ensure you have the latest pip and wheel:
 ```